 In this Article

-UPPER Function Description:
+UPPER Function Overview

 The UPPER Function Converts entire text string to upper case.

-Syntax and Arguments:
+UPPER function Syntax and inputs:

 text – A string of text.